NovaBACKUP Data Protection Blog

 NOTE: The destination hard drive would have to be the same size or larger than the source hard drive that the image backup was originally created on.
 That is key because the first item that will be performed during the restoration of an image backup to the destination hard drive will be that the partition table (structure of the hard disk) will be re-created exactly as it was stored in the image backup.
 It will then restore the contents stored in the image backup sector by sector to the destination hard drive.

-Once the restore process is started, there will be a status screen which shows various statistics including a progress bar, the percentage completed and the elapsed time.
+Once the restore process is started, there will be a status screen that shows various statistics including a progress bar, the percentage completed, and the elapsed time.

 backup-media